 Anyone who wants to learn more about singing!
-I have worked with students who literally (and I am using this word correctly) never sang a note before starting lessons with me, students who are preparing for theater and college/grad school auditions, students who are pursuing or who have completed college music degrees, emerging professional singers, and everything in between.
-I’m now only working with adult students (I love you, teens, but have had to narrow my focus).
+I have worked with students who literally (and I am using this word correctly) never sang a note before starting lessons with me, students who are preparing for theater and college/grad school auditions, students who are pursuing or who have completed college music degrees, professional singers, and everything in between.
+I now only work with adult students (I truly love you, teens, but have had to narrow my focus).

 What happens during a voice lesson